Divine Mediator Figures

 - The Home Page of Robert A. Kraft - Bob Kraft is a pioneer in using computer technology for teaching and research.
 His home page has links to a number of courses he has taught online, as well as to his own online publications, and many other resources useful for our course.
 In particular see the minutes from the Philadelphia Seminar on Christian Origins (1976-77) on "Magic, the Phenomenon and the Issue in the Graeco-Roman World" and (1977-78) on "Heavenly Ascent in Graeco-Roman Piety".

 - The Jesus Seminar Forum - The official page for the controversial scholarly project that seeks to reconstruct the life and works of Jesus.
-Best known (somewhat unfairly) for its members voting on the genuiness of the sayings and deeds of Jesus with colored beads.
+Best known (somewhat unfairly) for its members voting on the genuiness of the sayings and deeds of Jesus with coloured beads.
 Includes much material relevant to this course.

 - The Crosstalk discussion list is devoted to the problem of the historical Jesus.
 This link leads to subscription information and the list archive.